dsouzadrian/MMM-CricketScores/README.md

     </tr>
     <tr>
       <td><code>apiKey</code></td>
       <td>API Key to retrieve cricket scores from <a href="https://www.livescore.com/en/cricket/">https://www.livescore.com/en/cricket/</a>.
-You can sign up for an API Key here : <a href="https://rapidapi.com/apidojo/api/livescore6/">https://rapidapi.com/apidojo/api/livescore6/</a><br><br>After signing up, you must subscribe to the service to receive your api key. <br>Defaults to <code>none</code></td>
+You can sign up for an API Key here : <a href="https://rapidapi.com/apidojo/api/livescore6/">https://rapidapi.com/apidojo/api/livescore6/</a><br>After signing up, you must subscribe to the service to receive your api key. <br><br>Defaults to <code>none</code></td>
     </tr>
     <tr>
       <td><code>refreshInterval</code></td>
       <td>The interval at which the module is refreshed in minutes.
 Beaware of API limits when setting this variable.
 The API Limit is 500 / month for the free subscription.
-Refreshing every 90 minutes will allow you to get updates for the whole month. <br>Defaults to <code>none</code></td>
+Refreshing every 90 minutes will allow you to get updates for the whole month. <br>Defaults to <code>90 minutes</code></td>
     </tr>
   </tbody>
 </table>